 - Turn off low performing ad sets to increase your conversions, lower campaign costs & save money!

 This is the way Facebook Ad Campaigns are structured.
 Now that you’re familiar with this, you can start creating your very first campaign.
-Just don’t forget to set up your Facebook Pixel first!
+Just don’t forget to set up your Facebook Channel first!

 Want more tutorials?
 Check out our articles on how to do SEO Keyword Research for your Shopify store, how to set up Google Analytics and Google Search Console, or how to do on-page SEO optimizations!